-Denying the SFTP subsystem denies both SFTP and scp2/scpg3 operations to the server, but it does not deny OpenSSH-style SCP operations.
-To deny OpenSSH SCP, you should restrict remote commands.
+Denying the SFTP subsystem denies both SFTP and SCP2 scp2/scp3 operations to the server, but it does not deny legacy OpenSSH-style SCP operations.
+To deny OpenSSH SCP (version 8 or older), you should restrict remote commands.
 See also command.